system76/docs/content/live-disk.md

 ## Overview

-Pop!_OS and Ubuntu are remarkably flexible.
 You can run a full version of Pop!_OS or Ubuntu from a USB drive (often known as a thumb drive, flash drive, or USB stick) in what's known as a *live environment*.
 Using a live environment (live disk) is useful for:

 - [Installing Pop!_OS](/articles/install-pop/)
 - [Installing Ubuntu](/articles/install-ubuntu/)